jeremylong/DependencyCheck/dependency-check-ant/src/site/markdown/config-update.md

 The dependency-check-update task downloads and updates the local copy of the NVD.
-There are several reasons that one may want to use this task; primarily, creating an update that will be run only once a day or once every few days (but not greater then 7 days) and then use the `autoUpdate="false"` setting on individual dependency-check scans.
+There are several reasons that one may want to use this task; primarily, creating an update that will be run only once a day or once every few days (but not greater than 7 days) and then use the `autoUpdate="false"` setting on individual dependency-check scans.
 See [Internet Access Required](https://jeremylong.github.io/DependencyCheck/data/index.html) for more information on why this task would be used.